emem83/TTC-Delay-Dataset/README.md

 📊 Key Contributions:

+**Data Cleaning & Preprocessing**:
+I populated missing values by extrapolating information from other attributes like Line and Station.
+For values that I could not extrapolate, I removed the entire row from the dataset.

-Data Cleaning & Preprocessing: Handled missing values, standardized delay categories, and removed inconsistencies for a high-quality dataset.
+, standardized delay categories, and removed inconsistencies for a high-quality dataset.

 Exploratory Data Analysis (EDA): Identified key trends in delay frequency, duration, and common causes using visualizations and statistical analysis.
 Insightful Visualizations: Created charts and graphs to highlight peak delay periods, station-specific disruptions, and seasonal trends.